shawngib/project-stig/readme.md

 ### Current Architecture
 ![](./images/architecture.jpg)

 The overall architecture is to use a set of resources deployed via nested ARM templates from this repo.
 The result is an automated VM image creation via Azure Image Builder and final STIG'd images stored in the resource groups Shared Image Gallery for use in that subscription.
+Logging is the HTTPS ingestion API for Log Analytics and DSC Audit logs of PowerSTIG and it will not interfere with any agents monitoring for other purposes.

 Basic resources used: